-Curious as to why lumber is so expensive right now?
+Why is lumber so expensive right now?
 Well, let’s dive in and answer that burning question.
 During the pandemic, the price of lumber skyrocketed across the United States.
-A lot of businesses faced a potential shortage and this caused major problems for those working in construction as well as DIY experts who saw an opportunity to get some work done around the house.
+Many businesses faced a potential shortage, which caused significant problems for those working in construction and DIY experts who saw an opportunity to get some work done around the house.
 So why did the price of lumber increase so much?

 The Pandemic Devastated the US Economy

 Surging lumber prices alone have pushed the cost of buying a family home way up.
-Now on average, you need to spend $35,000 extra just to secure the same type of property, prior to the pandemic.
+On average, you need to spend $35,000 extra on securing the same type of property before the pandemic.
 Even though lumber prices have gone up, businesses have said they have been able to pass the expense onto the customer by pushing the prices for homes.
-The problem is, there’s still far more demand than there is supply.
+The problem is there’s still far more demand than there is supply.

 Businesses Affected by the Lumber Shortage

 The United States faced a lumber shortage in May of this year, and there are many industries currently affected.
 The CEO of Homes by Dickerson has released a statement saying he has never seen anything like this.
 He said his company would love to build more properties to meet the surging demand, but they cannot find the labor or materials.
 This lack is contributing to a housing shortage.
 Independent builders are also trying to compete with the demand coming from more prominent construction companies.